Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Convolution Algebras of Closed and Semi-Open Segments

-If $\calQ$ is unital, then, in addition, $1\circ x=x$. \end{definition} Obviously, every quantale defines a quantale module on itself with multiplication as action.
+If $\calQ$ is unital, then, in addition, $1\circ x=x$. \end{defi} Obviously, every quantale defines a quantale module on itself with multiplication as action.
 A semidirect product can be defined on $\calQ$ and $\calL$ as usual as

-We can then verify a counterpart of Proposition~\ref{P:semigroup-sdprod} with Isabelle.
+We can then verify the following counterpart of Proposition~\ref{P:semigroup-sdprod} with Isabelle.

-\begin{proposition} Let $\calQ$ be a (unital) quantale and $\calL$ a complete lattice.
+\begin{prop} Let $\calQ$ be a (unital) quantale and $\calL$ a complete lattice.
 Then $\calQ\sddot \calL$ forms a weak (unital) quantale in which the left distributivity law is weakened to